Measures, Metrics, and Signals

 What Goals Are Important

-This is a great place to start as many leaders are living with goals from higher up in the organization.
-While goal setting and framing is a bit of an art, you can cheat a little by answering a few questions like:
+Goals are a great place to start, as many leaders are working toward goals set by higher-ups in the organization.
+While goal setting and framing are a bit of an art, you can cheat a little by answering a few questions like:

-Lets take typical business outcome like revenue.
+Let's take a typical business outcome like revenue.
 We can apply this in several ways using these three questions.
 Here are two examples:

 Each statement answers those four questions and leads to a concrete goal with clear metrics.